ebullient/campaign-notes/gm-story/ideas/1-storm-lords-wrath-house-of-thalivar.md

+---
+tags:
+- gm/story/ideas
+---
-Notes on the House of Thalivar quest in Storm Lord's Wrath
+# Notes on the House of Thalivar quest in Storm Lord's Wrath

 I just ran this quest last night, and so here are some notes and ideas for anyone who's planning to run it: